cmsc-vcu/gamedev-fa2024-hw6-scrunklystudios/README.md

 # Curiosity Killed the Cat - Fall 2024

-Elevator Wipeout is a save-the-world game where the player does all they can to prevent bad guys from destroying a space elevator.
-If the bad guys win, the earth is destroyed in a spectacular, slow-motion extravaganza.
+Curiosity killed the cat is a noir themed mystery sims where the player interrogates three suspects with the hope of figuring out who the killer is.
+The outcome of the story depends on who you accuse.

 ## Authors